 The Counselling and Advising Department provides a comprehensive counselling and advising service to assist students and prospective students in successfully achieving their objectives.
-Professional counsellors and academic advisors can provide assistance in dealing with educational, career, and personal concerns.
 Individuals are encouraged to consult with a counsellor when

 - Entering college;

 - Establishing career and life goals;

 - Encountering barriers to personal and academic success;

 - Transferring to another post-secondary institution;

 - Entering the job market;

 - Encountering personal problems or crises;

 - Requiring assistance with appeals;

 - Withdrawing from courses/programs.